superDross/dotfiles/notes/system_design/scalability.md

 This second approach is more HA as we will always have master available to use.

 We can use a load balancer to direct to slave databases (does not matter which one as only reading)

-Database Partitioning; splitting large table into smaller individual tables.

-Partitioning allows you to run faster queries as each table has less data.

-Example; users partitioned between 2 tables one with usernames beginning with a-m and another with n-z.

 ```
 database master slave paradigm